Features

 the graduation: a lean np-kb-security-review skill is born (method in the body, depth

-in references/), the strategy is marked graduated, and the detector stops flagging
+in references/), the lesson is marked graduated, and the detector stops flagging

 it, while subagent-development (seen 12) surfaces as the next candidate.